idushes/agent-task-manager/README.md

 7. Tasks are automatically deleted after 3 months (configurable via `delete_at`)
 8. Each task has `root_task_id` for hierarchy tracking
 9. When getting a task (GET /task), completed first-level subtasks are included in the response
+10. Only the creator of a root task can view all tasks in its hierarchy (GET /root-task/:id/tasks)

 ### Task Hierarchy Example
 ```